rdfostrich/article-jws2018-ostrich/content/evaluation.md

 In all cases OSTRICH requires more storage space than HDT-CB.
 For the query evaluation, we again compare the means in [](#hypo-test-3) using the same test.
-In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 3 for these datasets, even though only 1 in the three query atoms are not fulfilled.
+In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 3.
-For BEAR-B-hourly, OSTRICH is faster than HDT-CB in all cases, so for this dataset we *accept* Hypothesis 3.
+However, only 1 in the three query atoms are not fulfilled, and OSTRICH is faster than HDT-CB for BEAR-B-hourly.

 <figure id="hypo-test-3" class="table" markdown="1">